Epigenetics of human development: Barr body formation

-The role of Xist
+Role of Xist

 Inactivation of one of the X chromosomes is initiated by a long non coding RNA called Xist.
 This lncRNA is expressed on the same chromosome it represses, known as working in cis.
 Recent research has shown that a repeat element in the RNA of Xist causes PRC2 to bind to the RNA.
 Another part of the RNA binds to the X-chromosome positioning PRC2 such that it can methylate various regions on the X-chromosome.
 This methylation causes other factors like histone deacetylases (HDACs) to bind to the chromosome and propagate heterochromatin formation, even into active gene regions.
 This heterochromatin greatly reduces, if not completely silences gene expression of the Barr body.
 Xist will be continuously created to maintain a condensed and silenced Barr body.

 In human cells with more than one X chromosome, two long non-coding RNAs are produced: Tsix is produced by one X chromosome, and Xist is produced by all of the other X chromosomes.
 Tsix is a long non-coding RNA that prevents repression of an X chromosome, while Xist is a long non-coding RNA that acts to repress and condense an entire X chromosome.
 The actions of Xist serve to create a Barr body in the cell.

 Random early X-chromosome inactivation

-In embryonic development, when the zygote is still composed of just a few cells, each cell of the zygote will randomly chose an X-chromosome to condense and silence.
-From then on, the daughter cells of that cell will always silence the same X-chromosome as the parent cell it propagated from.
-This creates what is known as the “mosaic effect,” in which differential X-chromosome expression creates differing genotypes throughout a single organism.
-This may or may not be evident in females, depending on how the genes of the X-chromosomes affect phenotype.
-If the alleles for a gene are identical on both X-chromosomes, then you will see no difference between the cells that chose one X over the other.
-If the alleles are different for, say, fur color, then you may see patches of one color and patches of the other color.
-In calico cats the mosaic pattern of X inactivation is easily seen because a gene affecting coat color is carried on the X, resulting in patches of color on the coat.
-The mosaic pattern of X inactivation may also determine how penetrant a disease is, if the disease allele is present on one X-chromosome and not the other.
-The organism may have few cells in which the diseased allele has not been condensed, leading to little expression of the disease allele.
-This is referred to as skewed X-chromosome inactivation.